weaviate-tutorials/workshop-oss-2024/README.md

 # Step 4: Additional exercises to try

-## 4.1 Update the vector index & quantization settings (Any deployment)
+## 4.1 Update the vector index & quantization settings

 In `1_create_collection.py`, you can change the settings for the vector index and quantization.